 It’s the one that makes you want to buy a rustic hamlet in London just so you can get snowed-in and light fires.

-It’s the one that makes you feel better about all the times you’ve had solo dance parties.
+It’s the one that makes you feel better about all the times you’ve had solo dance (and singing) parties.

 It’s the one that makes you want to go to a charming pub and wave at every strapping gentleman you see whilst you’re mysteriously sitting by yourself, drinking white wine, and wearing a soft, cozy sweater.
 (Ugh, wait…is that just me?)

 Ok, now that we’ve established that…let’s get to the point of this post.
-The truth is, this movie is more than just Jude Law’s face and Scroodle-ee-doos and Mr. Napkinhead and five minutes of Ed Burns‘ voice and meet-cutes and a great soundtrack.
+The truth is, this movie is more than just incredibly hot British accents and Scroodle-ee-doos and Mr. Napkinhead and five minutes of Ed Burns‘ voice and meet-cutes and a great soundtrack…

 It’s also an excellent example of two women Shaking Things Up – which, if you didn’t already know, is pretty much my go-to phrase these days.

 Now, the movie has been out since December 2006.
 That’s seven holiday seasons prior to this one.
 On average, let’s say I watch twice a year, that’s 7 x 2…so, going into this season I may have watched the movie 14 times.
 (Maybe less, taking into consideration the handful of times I fell asleep 20 minutes and a glass of wine after I pressed play.)
 Every time I watched, that same excitement would arise: Yay, for Christmas!
 The Holidays are here!
 Where’s the eggnog?

 This year, however, something changed.

 After my own year of Shaking Things Up and finally making the decision to step away from one career and pursue another, I found myself feeling very proud of Amanda (Cameron Diaz) and Iris (Kate Winslet) by the end of the movie.
 It’s very easy to relate to the struggles they were both facing in their personal lives before they decided to just pack up and head to a new place for their Holiday.

 Hmmm, that sounds like the message here is: “Run away from your problems!”
 Perhaps, but I beg to differ.